Flying wedge: Sports

-In American football, the formation was developed by Lorin F. Deland and first introduced by Harvard in a collegiate game against Yale in 1892.
+The formation was formally developed by Lorin F. Deland and first introduced by Harvard in a collegiate game against Yale in 1892.
 Teammates would lock themselves together with the ball carrier using their hands and arms and rush forward.
 But despite its practicality, it was outlawed two seasons later in 1894 because of its contribution to serious injury.

 The penalty against assisting the runner, which forbids the locking together of players as well as pushing and pulling the ball carrier to increase force in the same manner as the historic flying wedge, remains in the American football rule books; its eradication has been so complete that the foul has not been called in the National Football League since 1991.
 The concept of wedge-shaped formations continued to influence several football plays in the modern game, particularly on kickoff returns, until 2009 when NFL league owners agreed to stop its use.

 Recent changes in the rules at various levels regarding runbacks of free kicks are stricter still in that they restrict blocking by teammates close together even without touching each other.
 The "wedge" commonly referred to in interference on free kick returns simply meant such a close group of blockers.
 Wedge blocking using only the shoulders to push forward teammates not holding the ball is still legal.
-Professional and Canadian football went still farther in theoretically not allowing any transfer of momentum between teammates in blocking but that prohibition is not strictly enforced.
+Some leagues went still farther in theoretically not allowing any transfer of momentum between teammates in blocking but that prohibition is commonly flouted.
+Consequently, some NFL teams today, when facing a short-yardage situation, will "push" a quarterback for a first down or a touchdown.
+The Philadelphia Eagles' controversial "Tush Push" play has been compared to the flying wedge.